Keep your trees healthy, beautiful, and standing — with a proactive care program led by ISA Certified Arborist Matthew Bossche.

 Nutrient-rich fertilizer injected directly into the root zone under pressure — far more effective than surface application.
 Addresses deficiencies that cause slow decline and poor growth.

 EAB has devastated Michigan's ash tree population.
-Proven trunk injection treatments can protect your ash trees for up to two years per application.
-Early treatment is critical — once EAB damage reaches 50%, the tree cannot be saved.
+Trunk injection treatments can protect your ash trees for up to two years per application — we diagnose the tree's condition and coordinate application with licensed treatment partners.
+Early intervention is critical — once EAB damage reaches 50% canopy loss, the tree typically cannot be saved.

 Identification and targeted treatment for scale, borers, aphids, and other pests that stress or damage trees.
-We use the most effective and environmentally responsible treatment options.
+We coordinate the most effective and environmentally responsible treatment options.

 Anthracnose, oak wilt, Dutch elm disease, fire blight — Michigan trees face a range of fungal and bacterial diseases.
 Early diagnosis and treatment can save trees that would otherwise be lost.